Design and fabrication of energy scavenging thin film materials

 Candidates must hold a First-class degree or equivalent or distinction at Masters.

-This studentship is only available to UK and EU nationals.
+This studentship is only available to UK candidates.

 English language requirements: IELTS Academic 6.5 or above (or equivalent) with 6.0 in each individual category.